leon4rd/test/README.md

-## What did the left eye say to the right eye?
-Between us, something smells!
+## What did the digital clock say to the grandfather clock?
+Look, no hands!